jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The variables you may want to customize are the following:

-- BB\_NUMBER\_THREADS
-- PARALLEL\_MAKE
 - TMPDIR
 - DL\_DIR
 - SSTATE\_DIR

-The defaults should work, but I always make some adjustment.

-##### BB\_NUMBER\_THREADS

-Set to the number of cores on your build machine.

-##### PARALLEL\_MAKE

-Set to the number of cores on your build machine.
+The defaults work fine.
+Adjustments are optional.

 ##### TMPDIR

 This is where temporary build files and the final build binaries will end up.
 Expect to use at least 35GB.
 You probably want at least 50GB available.

-The default location if left commented will be `~/duovero/build/tmp`.
-If I'm not working in a VM, I usually put my `TMPDIRs` on dedicated partitions.
-Occasionally something will come up where you'll need to delete the entire `TMPDIR`.
-For those occasions the sequence unmount/mkfs/remount is much faster then deleting a 35+ GB directory.
+The default location is in the `build` directory, in this example `~/duovero/build/tmp`.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.
 Also because of some `rpath` issues with gcc, the `TMPDIR` path cannot be too short or the gcc build will fail.
 I haven't determined exactly how short is too short, but something like `/oe9` is too short and `/oe9/tmp-poky-fido-build` is long enough.

-If you use the default location, the `TMPDIR` path is already long enough.

 ##### DL_DIR

 This is where the downloaded source files will be stored.
 You can share this among configurations and build files so I created a general location for this outside my home directory.
 Make sure the build user has write permission to the directory you decide on.

-The default directory will be `~/duovero/build/sources`.
+The default location is in the `build` directory, `~/duovero/build/sources`.

 ##### SSTATE_DIR

 This is another Yocto build directory that can get pretty big, greater then 5GB.
 I often put this somewhere else other then my home directory as well.

-The default location is `~/duovero/build/sstate-cache`.
+The default location is in the `build` directory, `~/duovero/build/sstate-cache`.

 ### Run the build